An Interventionist Approach to Mediation Analysis: Approaches To Mediation Based On Counterfactuals Defined In Terms Of The Mediator: The CDE and PDE

-The differing results on identifiability for the $PDE$ in the previous two sections raise the question as to whether it is most appropriate to adopt the NPSEM-IE (\ref{eqn:mwm}) or FFRCISTG (\ref{eqn:swm}) assumptions in practice.
-As shown above, this choice matters since, if one assumes the NPSEM-IE associated with the simple graph in Figure \ref{fig:amyno} (a) then one will believe the $PDE$ is point identified, while if one assumes the FFRCISTG associated with Figure \ref{fig:amyno} (a) only bounds may be obtained.
+The differing results on identifiability for the PDE in the previous two sections raise the question as to whether it is most appropriate to adopt the NPSEM-IE (\ref{eqn:mwm}) or FFRCISTG (\ref{eqn:swm}) assumptions in practice.
+As shown above, this choice matters since, if one assumes the NPSEM-IE associated with the simple graph in Figure~\ref{fig:amyno}~(a) then one will believe the PDE is point identified, while if one assumes the FFRCISTG associated with Figure~\ref{fig:amyno}~(a) only bounds may be obtained.

 It has been argued that it is hard to conceive of a realistic data-generating process under which the FFRCISTG model holds, but the NPSEM-IE model does not.
-However, we now show that the River Blindness studies, from \S \ref{subsec:ivermectin} provides a counterexample.
+However, we now show that the river blindness studies above provide\st{s} a counterexample.

 Recall that due to records being destroyed in a fire, only the three variables ($A$,$M$,$Y$) are observed.
 The first ($A$) is randomly assigned and the analyst assumes (possibly incorrectly) that there is no other variable (either measured or unmeasured) that is a cause of both the mediator $M$ and the final response $Y$.
-This hypothesis would imply the causal structure depicted in Figure \ref{fig:amyno} (a).
-The graph in Figure \ref{fig:amyno} (a) would be the latent projection of Figure \ref{fig:torpedo3}(a) if it were assumed incorrectly that there is no unmeasured confounder $U$.
-Both the FFRCISTG and NPSEM-IE models associated with Figure \ref{fig:amyno} (a) imply:
+This hypothesis would imply the causal structure depicted in Figure~\ref{fig:amyno}~(a).
+The graph in Figure~\ref{fig:amyno}~(a) would be the latent projection of Figure~\ref{fig:torpedo3}~(a) if it were assumed incorrectly that there is no unmeasured confounder $U$.
+Both the FFRCISTG and NPSEM-IE models associated with Figure~\ref{fig:amyno}~(a) imply:

 The NPSEM-IE also implies the cross-world independence: